What types of podiatry and foot care supports do we fund?

 Assistive technology to help manage your foot care needs may include things like:

 • medical grade footwear.
-These are shoes which have been modified to include special features like heel lifts, rocker bottom soles, toe skates or flared soles to accommodate the wearing of braces and callipers.
+These are shoes which have been modified to include special features.
+This includes heel lifts, rocker bottom soles, toe skates or flared soles to accommodate the wearing of braces and callipers.

 • maintenance and repair of your podiatry related assistive technology.